 As such, in the event of an embankment failure, there is no risk of catastrophic damage or loss.

-As new basins, these basins have not been previously prescribed by the dam safety committee.
+As new basins, these basins were not previously prescribed.

 For the abovementioned reasons, under Dam Safety Authority requirements the development is not a prescribed dam.
-An application the to DSC to confirm the above has been made.